Understanding Pneumonia and Pleurisy

 The best way to start understanding any medical condition is to begin with the basics and build up a better knowledge from this point.

-Pneumonia is a well known condition but how many people actually know what it is, how it develops and why?
-Hopefully this hub will shed some light on this ailment and give a clearer understanding of what's involved.
+Pneumonia is a well-known condition, but how many people actually know what it is, how it develops, and why?
+Hopefully this article will shed some light on this ailment and give a clearer understanding of what's involved.